 list_calls | List calls for the authenticated organization. |

-get_call | Fetch a call by ID with status, transcript, result, and returns. |
+get_call | Fetch a call by ID with status, result, and returns. |

 wait_for_call | Poll an in-progress call until it reaches a terminal status. |

 make_call_and_wait | Place a call and return the final result in one shot.
-High-leverage for agents. |
+The most useful tool for agents. |

 Numbers